Margin vs padding

 The Layout Concept Explained

 At a fundamental level, margin and padding both control spacing but do so in different areas of an element.
 Understanding this concept is critical for creating clean, user-friendly interfaces.
-Proper use of these properties can greatly enhance readability, usability, and visual hierarchy.
+Proper use of these properties can greatly enhance readability, usability, and Visual Hierarchy.
 A well-structured layout not only improves aesthetic appeal but can also optimize performance and scalability across different devices and screen sizes.

 Practical Applications in Web Design